 Some marketplaces will automatically enforce the royalty percentage you've set, but others may not.
 Additionally, some marketplaces may require a request to list on their marketplace.

 Most creators will primarily use OpenSea to collect royalties.
 Keep reading for more information about OpenSea's latest royalties update!

 As of November 8, 2022, OpenSea is enforcing on-chain royalties with their Operator Filter Registry.
-If you do not opt-in, OpenSea will still list your collection, but they will not honor your royalties settings.
+If you do not opt-in, OpenSea will still list your collection, but they will not enforce royalties settings.

 You can opt into it by toggling on Enforce Royalties when deploying the contract.
-This will use OpenSea's Operator Filter Registry to prevent your tokens from being traded on marketplaces that do not enforce creator royalties.
+This will subscribe you to OpenSea's Operator Filter Registry to prevent your tokens from being traded on marketplaces that do not enforce creator royalties.